maths147/Tfidf-presidental-debate-analysis/README.md

 This is a short proposal of tfidf analysis of US presidental debate from 2012.

-Some more analysis and adjustments coming soon.
+Some more analysis and plot adjustments coming soon.